openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-This error code is returned when attempting to restart the application to launch a specific component within 10 seconds of the previous call.
+This error code is returned when attempting to restart an application within 10 seconds of the previous call.

 **Possible Causes**

-The interface was called too frequently.
+The API was called too frequently.

-**Resolution Steps**
+**Resolution**

-Retry after at least 10 seconds.
+Wait at least 10 seconds before retrying.

-## 16000065 API Can Only Be Called When Ability Is in Foreground
+## 16000065 API Callable Only in Foreground Ability

 **Error Message**